Ilsa Abdul Razzak (she/her/hers)

 B.S., Social Sciences and Liberal Arts, IBA, Karachi, 2018

-I completed an MA in South Asia Studies in 2022 from the University of Washington.
-My research focused on a multi-volume legal text compiled by scholars during the rule of the emperor Aurangzeb.
-Prior to working on early modern South Asia, I have done research work with oral histories, and histories of the Partition of South Asia.
+Ilsa completed an MA in South Asia Studies in 2022 from the University of Washington.
+Her research focused on a multi-volume legal text, the Fatava-e Alamgiri, compiled in the late seventeenth century.
+Prior to working on early modern South Asia, Ilsa has done research work with oral histories, and histories of the Partition of South Asia.
+Her undergraduate thesis focused on the experiences of women who migrated from India to Pakistan in the 1980s and 1990s.
+A condensed version of this research was published as a cover story.
+In her free time, Ilsa watches old Pakistani dramas, reads Urdu poetry, cooks, and writes (sporadically) for her Wordpress blog (now a Substack).

 Pre-dissertation Research Travel Funding, Summer 2023